godot-rust/book/src/intro/setup.md

 # Setup

-To use gdext, we need a few items.
+To use gdext, we need a few technologies.

 ## Godot Engine